Intent, Implementation and Impact Statement

 The expected impact is that children will:

-➔ Build and apply a repertoire of skills, knowledge and understanding to produce high quality, innovative outcomes, including models, prototypes, CAD, and products to fulfil the needs of users, clients, and scenarios.
+- Build a strong repertoire of skills, knowledge, and understanding to create high-quality outcomes, including models, prototypes, CAD, and products

-➔ Meet the end of key stage expectations outlined in the National curriculum for Design and technology.
+- Meet end-of-key-stage expectations in the National Curriculum for Design and Technology